JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 catkin build
 ```

-## 4) Clone this ROS Package Repository
+## 4) Clone this Texas Aerial Robotics ROS Package Repository

-Next, we need to clone and download this repository into your catkin_ws.
-These packages provide necessary scripts/Nodes for simulating precision positioning over a detected aruco marker
+Next, we need to clone and download this Texas Aerial Robotics repository into your catkin_ws.
+As mentioned above these packages provide the necessary scripts/Nodes for simulating precision positioning control over a detected aruco marker

 First, navigate to your catkin workspace directory and into the "src" folder using
 ```
 cd ~/catkin_ws/src
 ```
-This is important as our ROS Packages need to be in this folder within our catkin workspace
+This is important, as our ROS Packages need to be in this folder within our catkin workspace

-After navigating into your catkin workspace, clone this repository into with the following command
+After navigating into your catkin workspace, clone this repository with the following command
 ```
 git clone https://github.com/JoshCaratao/Unmanned-Aerial-Vehicle-ROS-Packages.git
 ```